-Known as the most popular touristic road in Germany the romantic road meanders 410 km from the river Main to the Alps.
-The name ‘Romantic Road’ or ‘Romantische Strasse’ is deduced from the beautiful sights of medieval towns and the most famous fairy tale castle Neuschwanstein which most probably every travel keen person has seen in a travel brochure of Germany at least once.
+Known as the most popular, the romantic road Germany itinerary leads over 410 km from the river Main to the Alps.
+The name ‘Romantic Road’ or “Romantische Strasse” is deduced from the beautiful sights of medieval towns and the most famous fairy tale castle Neuschwanstein which most probably every travel keen person has seen in a tourist brochure of Germany at least once.

-As a traveler of the romantic road, you get carried back into the past of a wealth of history, art, and culture of the Occident.
+As a traveler of the romantic road, you get carried back in a time of a wealth of history, art, and culture of the Occident.
 From north to south the landscape changes from forested river valleys, fertile farmland, mixed woodland, pastures and the mountains at the end of the scenic road.

 This university and congress town at the River Main lies between vineyards while the dominating vesting Marienberg guards it with a watchful eye.
 It hosts the UNESCO World Heritage site of the Residence Palace.

-The capital of the district Main – Tauber Tauberbischofsheim is one of the oldest towns of the lovely valley of the Tauber.
-The Termerstoren is the symbol of the town which impresses with its many timber-framed buildings.
+The capital of the district Main – Tauber Tauberbischofsheim is one of the oldest towns in the lovely valley of the Tauber.
+The Türmersturm is the symbol of the town that impresses with its many timber-framed buildings.
 The 19th century Town Hall in the central square is next to many other characteristically impressive buildings.

 Excited to read more about Germany?
 Go on a winter trip with Alex to Berlin!